learningOrchestra/mlToolKits/readme.md

-# learningOrquestra: a machine learning resource orchestrator :whale: (Building...)
+# learningOrchestra: a machine learning resource orchestrator :whale: (Building...)

 The learningOrchestra is a tool for distribuited machine learning processing.